wlsamchen01/Classic-Computer-Science-Problems-in-Python/README.md

-# Classical-Computer-Science-Problems-in-Python
+# Classic-Computer-Science-Problems-in-Python

-This is a repo for the notes and code of me working through the book Classical Computer Science Problems in Python by David Kopec.
+This is a repo for the notes and code of me working through the book Classic Computer Science Problems in Python by David Kopec.
 In the book, the code is mainly done in separate .py files.
 I have converted much of the code and content as Jupyter Notebooks for easy reading and review.